junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 FALSE.
 While it is efficient, you lose directionality since it's arrayed to 7.1.2.
 A regular DCP workflow would be better.

 ### DAMF, ADM, and IMF IAB are the same quality
 FALSE, IMF IAB is reduced quality since the automation is quantized, and so IMF IAB (MXF) to ADM conversions should be avoided.

+"IMF IAB positional metadata is quantized to eight events per frame, an IMF IAB is considered a mezzanine rather than a master... it may be desirable to convert from the original master file rather than from the IMF IAB mezzanine" - Dolby Atmos Conversion Tool manual.

 ### If I create in Dolby Atmos, I need to render a 7.1.4 and use the DTS-X creative suite to create a specific DTS-X mix for DTS-X theaters
 FALSE.
 If you have produced IMF IAB, that is not Atmos-specific and will play back in DTS-X theaters fine.